SNCF train ticket collection from self-service machines

 IN THIS ARTICLE

-SNCF self-service machines can be found at 1,400 stations across the French rail network.
-They feature the SNCF logo and are bright yellow (though we've heard reports that some newer machines are white) so are easily located.
+You'll find SNCF self-service machines at 1,400 stations across the French rail network.
+They feature the SNCF logo and are bright yellow (or white if it's a newer machine).

 Collecting tickets - Quick guide